 Tell your story through the Good Taste Guide Lens.

 Your customers trust recommendations more than ads.
 They share what resonates.
 They remember what feels real.
 The scripted influencer content flooding every feed right now performs terribly because audiences can smell inauthenticity immediately.
-We offer something different: editorial advertising.
-Content produced in our voice, from a local point of view, that this community — and its visitors — already trust.
+We offer something different: editorial advertising, produced in our voice, from our actual point of view — content this audience already trusts because it’s the same taste they’d get from us on any given weekend, sponsored or not.

 Every partnership is built around a real story.
 Partners share context, talking points, and product details.
-The angle, the words, the photos, videos, and the creative direction are always ours — because that’s what makes it work.
+The angle, the words, the photos, video, and creative direction are always ours — because that’s what makes it work.

 Good Taste Guide Channels